Military rations: Post-classical

 In general, Japanese soldiers would bring uchigaibukuro, pouches used to store rice and medicine, into battle with them.
 They would also eat miso, dried taro stalk, and okayu as part of a soup prepared in a soldier's jingasa.
 Soldiers and ninja also used "pills", small ball-shaped medicinal rations consumed in emergencies or long missions, of which there were three types: hyorogan ("ration pills"), made with various flours, sugary substances, and spices to provide quick energy; kikatsugan ("hunger pills"), made with starchy ingredients to provide endurance; and suikitsugan ("thirst pills"), made from umeboshi, bakumondoto, and sugar to encourage saliva production.

 Tang dynasty soldiers ate primarily millet porridge, but before a deployment, they would have a large and elaborate banquet, with another large meal before a battle.
-Song dynasty soldiers were issued money for food and bought meat and vegetables locally.
-They were also given allotments of money to buy pickles and salt specifically.
+Song dynasty soldiers were issued money for food and bought meat, vegetables, pickles, and salt locally.
 Grain supply issues meant they relied less on grain rations than in prior generations.
 During the Ming dynasty, sesame seed cakes, which could last long periods of time, became standard military food and wheat began to take an important position in rations.
 The imperial government spent significant amounts of money on the military, investing more into supplying the army with food than previous dynasties.
 A system of military farmlands, comprising 10% of cultivated land, was organized to supply the army.
 The state assigned 10% to 20% of military households in each region with running military farms and provided them with seeds and tools to grow grain.
 Other farmers delivered grain to supplement bad growing seasons.
 In 1392, this system was designed to feed 1.2 million soldiers.
 Military advice from the era also suggests plundering seized enemy storehouses and granaries to provision an army.